-- Existing branch: you can start a pull request if you like.
+- Commit to an existing branch: you can start a pull request if you like.

-- New branch: enter the new branch name.
+- Commit to a new branch: enter the new branch name.
 You can start a pull request if you like.

-The Pipeline is saved to the repo branch and folder.
+Click Save.
+Your Pipeline is saved to the repo branch.

-Click the YAML file for your Pipeline.
-The YAML is displayed.
+Click the YAML file to see the YAML for the Pipeline.